 Sacral Nerves (S1 to S5) injuries generally result in some loss of function in the hips and legs.
 Little or no voluntary control of bowel or bladder, but can manage on their own with special equipment Most likely will be able to walk.

-This chart is a guide, with general information only; impairments and rehabilitation potential can vary depending on the type and severity of SCI.
+This chart is a general guide only; impairments and rehabilitation varies depending on the type and severity of SCI.